 When you start the substantive part of your presentation, it is imperative that you have the attention of the audience.

+You never want the audience to miss the first words that matter.
 If they do – then the entire message is in jeopardy.
+Yet this happens all the time.

-• The audience are checking their phones
+- The audience are checking their phones

-• The audience are finishing off a conversation
+- The audience are finishing off a conversation

-• Or any other distraction
+- Or any other distraction

-They miss those early words.
+The audiences miss those early introductory words.

 I went to a Magic Show with my family recently.
+It was an enjoyable day out, but it started badly.

 The announcer could not be heard clearly during the introduction to the show – their voice was muffled.

-So there was minimal applause and many people did not realise the show had begun.
+There was minimal applause from the audience and many people did not realise the show had begun.
+The magician was therefore a little hesitant at the start.

-He was saved by the quality of the first magic trick.
+He was saved by the quality of the first magic trick, but most presenters don’t have that option.

 Early on in the film, Joe Takagi (the Executive from the Nakatomi Corporation) says this: